 Typically a veterinarian will try to hone in on the underlying problem for the skin condition.
 This can prove difficult and time consuming when your pet is in misery.
 Food or airborne allergies may be nearly impossible to isolate.
 Immune system problems are similarly complex and hard to diagnose.

 Some veterinarians prescribe corticosteriods for the relief of allergies and other skin irritations.
 Such prescriptions mask the symptoms of the problem, rather than alleviate it and can also cause long-term damage to the liver, gastrointestinal tract, suppression of the immune system, diabetes, osteoporosis and other problems.
-In the case of red mange, cortisone may provide relief for only a day, rather than weeks.
-Other medical treatments for red mange are very toxic.
-They involve dipping the animal into treatments that may kill the mites, but fail to address the immune deficiency that is the underlying problem.

 If your dog or cat is in good health but experiences dry, flaky skin, and itchiness, then essential fatty acids, antioxidants and other nutrients will help to promote healthy skin because they work at the cellular level to provide the nutrients needed for skin development.